Planning a first-time Canada itinerary? There’s a good chance you’ll need to figure out where to stay in Ottawa.

-Although it’s one of the most populated cities in Canada, Ottawa’s accommodation scene isn’t so difficult to navigate.
-The best areas to stay in Ottawa ring in & around downtown Ottawa, emanating south and eastward from Parliament Hill on the banks of the Ottawa River.
+Although Ottawa is one of the most populated cities in Canada, Ottawa’s accommodation scene isn’t hard to navigate.
+The best areas to stay in Ottawa ring in & around downtown Ottawa.
+They emanate south and eastward from Parliament Hill, on the banks of the Ottawa River.

-Ready to check yourself into one of the best hotels in Ottawa?
-Plan the perfect trip to Canada’s capital with help from this complete guide to the best places to stay in Ottawa, Canada…
+Ready to book yourself into one of the best hotels in Ottawa?
+Plan the perfect trip to Canada’s capital with this complete guide to the best places to stay in Ottawa, Canada…

 Best places to stay in Ottawa

 For most travellers, downtown Ottawa is the best place to start your search for the perfect Ottawa hotel.
-The downtown is home to many of the top tourist attractions in Ottawa along with the majority of the best Ottawa hotels.
-They’re centred mostly around Centretown, ByWard Market, Sparks Street, and the Golden Triangle.
+The downtown is home to many of the top tourist attractions in Ottawa.
+It also hosts the majority of the best Ottawa hotels.
+Most dwell around Centretown, ByWard Market, Sparks Street, and the Golden Triangle.

-If centrality is less of a concern than your budget, there are other options as well including crossing the Ottawa River northwestward into Gatineau, Quebec, or opting for more residential quarters in The Glebe to the south of the city centre.
+If sticking to a budget trumps centrality, other options lie elsewhere.
+You may want to cross the Ottawa River northwestward into Gatineau, Quebec.
+Or you could opt for more residential quarters in The Glebe to the south of the city centre.